 Excellent consistency.
 The Bass Range of our Over-Ear and On-Ear headphones are measured on 5 different human subjects, 5 times each.
 The HD 700 shows a consistent response in the mid-range but a bit of variation with their bass.
 However, since they're open-back, the design allows them to rely less on an air-tight seal to create their low-end.
 The Treble Range also shows good consistency, but depending on the positioning, there could be up to 3dB of variance at 3KHz.

 Very good Bass Range performance.
 Low-bass, is a bit lacking and the high-bass is slightly overemphasized by an average of 4dB.
 This makes the sound of these headphones noticeably boomy and lacking a little low-end thump and rumble.

 Very good Mid Range performance.
 Mid and high-mid are reproduced nearly perfectly but the bump in low-mid, which is the continuation of the high-bass overemphasis, will make the Mid Range slightly muddy.

 Great Treble Range performance.
 Low-treble is reproduced consistently and is within 1dB of our target.
 However, the sharp peak around 6.5KHz could make treble sound piercing and sharp on certain track.

 Weak Noise Isolation.
-These are open-back headphones, not meant to isolate so they barely achieve any reduction up to 2KHz.
+These are open-back headphones and not meant to isolate, so they barely achieve any reduction up to 2KHz.
 Above that, they only achieve about 10dB of isolation, which is also poor.

 Poor Leakage performance.
 The HD 700 have a very open design so they have a high amount of leakage.
 Most of it begins at 400Hz all the way to 20KHz which is a broad range.
 The overall level of the leakage is also very loud which will be distracting to those around you.